 The object replacement process demonstrated above follows Python’s normal processing of any statement which changes the value of an immutable object and is not a special exception for function returns.

-Note that Python functions return a value of None when no return statement is executed or when a return with no arguments is executed.

 6.32.2 Guidance to language users

+Follow the guidance of ISO IEC TR 24772-1 clause 6.32.5 to avoid aliasing effects.

-Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments
+Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments.

-Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy
+Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy.

 .